Kirsten Vangsness

-Kirsten Simone Vangsness (born July 7, 1972) is an American actress and writer.
-She is best known for her portrayal of FBI Technical Analyst Penelope Garcia on the CBS drama series Criminal Minds.
-She portrayed the same character on the spin-off series Criminal Minds: Suspect Behavior, Criminal Minds: Beyond Borders.
+Kirsten Vangsness (born July 7, 1972) is an American actress and writer best known for her role as FBI Technical Analyst Penelope Garcia on CBS's Criminal Minds, as well as the spin-off, Suspect Behavior and Beyond Borders.

 Early life

-Vangsness was born in Pasadena, California, daughter of Errol Leroy Vangsness, of Norwegian descent, and wife Barbara Mary (née Marconi), of Italian descent.
-She was raised in Porterville, California, and later moved to Cerritos, California.
-She graduated from Cerritos High School in June 1990 and attended Cypress College in Cypress, California.
+Vangsness attended Cypress College in Cypress, California.
 She later graduated from California State University, Fullerton in 1996.

 Career

 Acting

 Vangsness became involved in acting as a child to help overcome shyness and got her first big break in the theatre, where she won several awards, including the 15 Minutes of Female Best Actress Award, the Los Angeles Drama Critics Award for Best Emerging Comic Actress, and the Golden Betty Award.

 Writing

 Vangsness' work has been published in the Los Angeles Times.
 Since 2014, Vangsness has co-written four episodes of Criminal Minds.
-In 2014 she co-wrote "Nelson's Sparrow" with executive producer, Erica Messer.
-In 2015 she co-wrote "A Beautiful Disaster" once again with Messer and in 2016 she co-wrote "Spencer" with Messer.
-The Criminal Minds series finale was also co-written by Vangsness and Messer.
+In 2014, she co-wrote "Nelson's Sparrow" with executive producer, Erica Messer.
+In 2015, she co-wrote "A Beautiful Disaster" once again with Messer and in 2016 she co-wrote "Spencer" with Messer.
+The Criminal Minds series finale (before the revival) was also co-written by Vangsness and Messer.